-If a fault occurs, the power supply will revert to the POWER DOWN mode indicated by extinguishing of X-ray ON led and via RS-232 as HV OFF.
-To reset a fault, a clear command or X-ray ON command must be sent via RS-232.
+If a fault occurs, the power supply will revert to the POWER DOWN mode indicated by extinguishing of X-Ray ON led and via RS-232 as HV OFF.
+In local mode to reset a fault, the enable (J2-15) must be re-asserted.
+In Remote mode to reset a fault, a clear command or X-Ray ON command must be sent via RS-232.

 - EXTERNAL INTERLOCK FAULT: Indicates that the high voltage supply is inhibited by external interlock protection circuitry solely via RS-232 communication as (ARG 8) Open Interlock. - OVERVOLTAGE: Indicates the over voltage protection circuitry has caused the high voltage to turn off.
 Over voltage protection is internally set to 88kv.
-This fault is indicated by OV led status on the front cover and via RS-232 as (ARG 3), Over Voltage. - OVER CURRENT FAULT: Indicates the output current has exceeded 2.20ma or if the allowable percentage of error between actual and programmed emission currents is exceeded resulting in the HV to be turned off.
+This fault is indicated by OV led status on the front cover and via RS-232 as (ARG 3), Over Voltage. - OVER CURRENT FAULT: Indicates the output current has exceeded 1.375ma or if the allowable percentage of error between actual and programmed emission currents is exceeded resulting in the HV to be turned off.
 This fault is indicated by illumination of OC led status on the front cover and via RS-232 as (ARG 5) Over Current. - ARC FAULT: On the standard unit indicates that an arc has occurred.
 This fault is indicated by momentary (~ 1 sec) illumination of ARC FLT led status on front cover and via RS-232 as (ARG 1) Arc.
-Occurrences of four arcs with in a period of ten seconds will shutdown the high voltage.
-This fault is indicated by illumination of ARC FLT led status on front cover and via RS-232 as (ARG 1) Arc. - UNDER VOLTAGE: Indicates a failure in the voltage regulation circuitry.
+Occurrences of three arcs with in a period of ten seconds will shutdown the high voltage.
+This fault is indicated by illumination of ARC FLT led status on front cover and via RS-232 as (ARG 1) Arc.
+If the one arc shutdown option is ordered one arc will shutdown the high voltage. - UNDER VOLTAGE: Indicates a failure in the voltage regulation circuitry.
 This fault occurs when there is a lack of output power to maintain regulation and will result in shutdown of the HV.
 This fault is indicated by illumination of UV led status on the front cover and via RS-232 as (ARG 4) Under Voltage. - UNDER CURRENT: Indicates failure in the current regulation circuitry.
 This fault occurs when the allowable percentage of error between actual and programmed emission currents is exceeded, due to the actual emission current being less than the programmed level.
-This fault does not shutdown the HV, it is indicated by illumination of UC led status on front cover and via RS-232 as (ARG 6) Under Current.
+This fault does not shutdown the

-- OVER TEMPERATURE: Indicates that the internal oil temperature has exceeded 66 deg C. This could be either caused by a failure in the customer supplied cooling fan that would cause the oil temperature to exceed 65 deg C or the ambient temperature has exceeded 40 deg C, resulting in shutdown of HV.
+- HV, it is indicated by illumination of UC led status on front cover and via RS-232 as (ARG 6) Under Current. - OVER TEMPERATURE: Indicates that the internal oil temperature has exceeded 66 deg C. This could be either caused by a failure in the customer supplied cooling fan that would cause the oil temperature to exceed 65 deg C or the ambient temperature has exceeded 40 deg C, resulting in shutdown of HV.
 This fault is indicated by OT led status on the front cover and via RS-232 as (ARG 6) Over Temperature. - POWER ON LED: When input power is applied to the unit it is indicated by the POWER led being illuminated. - X-ray On LED: when the high voltage status is "On" state it is indicated by X-RAY ON led status on the front cover. - WATCHDOG TIMER: Indicates the host computer has lost communication and with the HVPS system for a period greater than ten second.
 This feature is enabled via RS-232 host command.
 This fault is indicated via RS-232 as (ARG 5) Watchdog Timeout.
-See digital manual for details. - OVER POWER FAULT: Indicates the output power has exceeded 107watts.
-This fault is indicated by the illumination of both the UC and OC led status on the front cover an, OP fault via RS-232 as (ARG 9) Over Power.
+See digital manual for details.